 Tell me More about Prebiotics and Probiotics!

 Imagine that the surface of your intestines is a battlefield.
 There are two armies waging war – the good bacteria (probiotics) and the bad bacteria (pathogens).
-Obviously, we want the good bacteria to win this battle because they help us in a multitude of ways like improving digestion and nutrient absorption, reducing inflammation, boosting our immune system, and protecting us from harmful microbes.1,2 The pathogens on the other hand contribute to inflammation in the intestines and throughout the body, poor digestion, leaky gut, ulcers, malnutrition, and a weakened immune system.
+Obviously, we want the good bacteria to win this battle because they help us in a multitude of ways.
+For example, they help improve digestion and nutrient absorption, reduce inflammation, boost our immune systems, and protect us from harmful microbes.1,2 The pathogens, on the other hand, contribute to inflammation in the intestines and throughout the body.
+They also lead to poor digestion, leaky gut, ulcers, malnutrition, and a weakened immune system.